▶️ LISTEN TO THIS ARTICLE

 Production: Cost, Latency, and Maintenance

-Latency budget: Interactive applications should target 1-2 seconds total.
-A typical breakdown: query processing (50-200ms), vector search (100-500ms), document retrieval (200-1000ms), reranking (300-800ms), LLM generation (1-5 seconds).
-Retrieval accounts for 41% of end-to-end latency.
+Latency budget: Interactive applications usually need a tight end-to-end budget, but the exact target depends on the workflow.
+Query processing, vector search, document retrieval, reranking, and generation each add delay.
 The true cost analysis covers how these costs compound in agent systems that make multiple RAG calls per task.

 Index maintenance: Use incremental indexing to update only what changed.
 Version your indexes and prompts so you can roll back if quality drops.
 Add document effective dates for handling staleness.
 RAGOps, a 2025 concept extending LLMOps, provides the framework for continuous data lifecycle management.
 Automate ingestion pipelines and schedule periodic re-indexing.